 - People who expect to be in contact with certain animals

 - Women who are pregnant or breastfeeding

 Check with your health care provider or local travel clinic.

-If you are traveling to an area where malaria is co mmon, you may need to take medications that prevent the disease before you leave, during your travel, and for a short period after you return.
+If you are traveling to an area where malaria is common, you may need to take medicines that prevent the disease.
+These medicines are taken before you leave, during your travel, and for a short period after you return.
 How well the medicines work vary.
-You should take additional steps to prevent insect bites.
+You should also take steps to prevent insect bites.

 PREVENTING INSECT BITES